Omer Clyde Aderhold

 Omer Clyde "O.C."
 Aderhold (November 7, 1899 – July 4, 1969) was President of the University of Georgia (UGA) in Athens from 1950 until 1967.

 The son of a Lavonia, Georgia, farmer, he graduated from the University of Georgia with an agriculture degree in 1923.
 Following graduation, he became a high school principal at the age of twenty-four in Jefferson County, Georgia.
 Three years later, he was chosen as the county’s superintendent of public schools, a position he held until 1929, when he resigned to become associate professor of rural education at the University of Georgia.
 Here he devoted “a major portion of his time to the training of agricultural and rural teachers,” according to one newspaper report.

 In 1936-37, Aderhold took a leave of absence to work on his PhD degree in education at the Ohio State University, which he received in 1938.
 In 1946, he was named dean of the College of Education.
 He was named president of the university in 1950, a position he held for seventeen years until his retirement in 1967.

 At the time of his death in 1969, the Athens-Banner Herald noted that Dr. Aderhold had been associated with the university for 50 years as a “student, teacher, administrator and elder statesman.”
 During seventeen years as president, the university’s enrollment tripled, the research budget grew from $2 million a year to more than $13 million, and the value of the physical plant increased from $12 million to $100 million.
 “But Dr. Aderhold was much more than a super-successful administrator.
-He was an engaging, sympathetic man who took a personal interest in his students, his employees, and his many other friends,” the Herald-Banner editorialized.
+He was an engaging and sympathetic man who took a personal interest in his students, his employees, and his many other friends,” the Herald-Banner editorialized.